 Over the years, the distinctive landscape of the Cheltenham Badlands has been attracting increasing numbers of visitors, resulting in accelerated erosion of the sensitive red shale surface and permanently changing its unique appearance.

-THERE IS CURRENTLY NO PUBLIC ACCESS TO THE BADLANDS FEATURE
+THERE IS NO PUBLIC ACCESS TO THE BADLANDS FEATURE

-To protect the fragile and picturesque topography of the Cheltenham Badlands, the exposed red shale landscape is currently closed to the public while a Master Plan is in progress.
+Although the Badlands site re-opened in September 2018, to protect the fragile and picturesque topography of the Cheltenham Badlands, the exposed red shale landscape is still closed to the public .

 WHAT DOES THIS MEAN FOR HIKERS?

 The Bruce Trail has been rerouted back through the Cheltenham Badlands.
 Although the Badlands site will close for winter, the Main Trail will remain open to hikers.